farahanum/Portfolio-Project/README.md

 # Data Analyst Portfolio-Project
-This repository compiled all code and queries from portfolio project that I created using SQL server
+This repository compiled all code and queries for data cleaning and data wrangling portfolio project that I created using SQL server